Academany/fabzero/README.md

 # `fabzero` Program (formerly Pre Academy)

-This repository hosts the `fabzero` official program, a course originally designed to fill knowledge gaps and aimed to prepare students to succeed and improve their experience during [Fab Academy](http://fabacademy.org).
-Over the years, it has been growing into a multidiscilinar program, incorporating also non-technical topics, like laboratory management and social aspects.
+This repository hosts the `fabzero` official program.
+It was originally designed to fill knowledge gaps and aimed to prepare students to succeed and improve their experience during [Fab Academy](http://fabacademy.org).
+Over the years, it has been growing into a multidiscilinar program, where a customized learning path is designed and crafted to the specific needs of the group.

-## What's new!
+## What's new

 * Adding more design thinking and design principles
 * Increasing documentation tools and repository management
 * Increasing lessons in CAD (2D, 3D, parametric, advanced and simulation)